 Vaccines inject weakened or killed portions of the virus so that the body can learn the best way to fight it without the virus taking control of the body.

-Professor Ian henderson, a microbiology expert from the University of Queensland, explained that there are a number of aspects to consider, such as how the vaccine affects different age groups and whether it can be produced in large quantities.
+Professor Ian henderson, a microbiology expert at the University of Queensland, explained that there are a number of aspects to consider, such as how the vaccine affects different age groups and whether it can be produced in large quantities.

 But care must be taken that the potential vaccine causes the right immune responses instead of producing an excessive and harmful response.
 A real "immunopathology".